Deputy Division Director of Case Practice

 * Evaluate the effectiveness of local case practice implementation.

-* Play a key role in the implementation of the DCPP CQI model across the state and support improvement planning efforts.
+* Play a key role in the implementation of the DCPP CQI model across the state and supports improvement planning efforts.

 * Plan and assign the work of operational staff within the Case Practice Unit.